Disclosure: This post may contain affiliate links. Please read my privacy policy.

 - Cut each chicken breast in half and put into the slow cooker.

-- Cover the chicken in 1 tsp chili powder, 1 1/2 tsp paprika, 1 tsp dried oregano, 1 1/2 tsp of cumin, 1/2 tsp black pepper, 1/2 tsp salt, 1 1/2 tsp garlic powder, and 1 1/2 tsp onion powder.
+- Cover the chicken in 1 tsp chili powder, 1 1/2 tsp paprika, 1 tsp dried oregano, 1 1/2 tsp of cumin, 1/2 tsp black pepper, 1/2 tsp salt, 1 1/2 tsp garlic powder, 1 1/2 tsp onion powder, 1 teaspoon of salt, and 1/2 teaspoon of pepper.

 - Remove the chicken from the slow cooker and put on a separate plate to shred.
 Use two forks to shred the chicken.